 The Government’s announcement last week (4/2/19) about a nationwide offensive to be launched against tens of thousands of homes who are not using authorised bin-collection companies raises serious issues of privacy as well as questions about competition and householder incentives.
 They plan to have local authority Inspectors, like TV licence-style inspectors, to knock on doors with the threat of on-the-spot fines if the resident can’t show proof of lawfull waste disposal.

 A radio and social media campaign warning about the clampdown is planned for the spring of 2019.
-This is a disquieting development and maybe needs to to be critically considered.
-Will ther be unintended consequences?
+This is a disquieting development and maybe needs to be critically considered.
+Will there be unintended consequences?

 We need to be more considered in our approach to eliminate illegal dumping – a laudable motive.
 But so was the water conservation (metering) campaign that backfired badly.
 We do not want this to be repeated.